 Studies have consistently shown that being surrounded by nature and green spaces helps to reduce stress and improve people’s quality of life.
 That is surely a great asset for students who might be working on a project or revising for exams, and will help enrich student life at Nottingham.

 This strategy of combining green spaces with eye-catching architecture is implemented across Nottingham’s other campuses.
 The Jubilee Campus’ buildings have won a British Construction Industry Award for ‘Building of the Year’, while the University’s campus in China seeks to emulate the green, classical English style.

-All in all, this fantastic use of extensive space makes The University of Nottingham one of the most pleasant universities to study at.
-Of course, Nottingham is also a highly ranked Russell Group member, giving students plenty of reasons to consider studying at the University.
+All in all, this fantastic use of extensive space makes the University of Nottingham one of the most pleasant universities to study at.
+Of course, Nottingham is also a highly ranked Russell Group member, giving you plenty of reasons to consider studying at the University.